The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 - Select the offer requiring a date update.
 Then, click Next.

 - Update the offer dates as needed.
 When ready, click Make Live Update.
 On the popup, select Continue to save your changes.

 On the Base Price page, select the desired price tier for the offer.
 Base prices are set in USD.

 Once set, the Regional Pricing section populates prices in local currency in accordance with the base USD price.
 The USD equivalent is calculated using the current exchange rate at the moment of purchase.
-Final prices are regulated by Epic Games.

 - Default Folder: If desired, update the name of the default folder where the artifact is installed on users' devices.
 The folder name must be alphanumeric, begin with a letter, and include 25 characters or less with no spaces.

 - EAS Integration: If you are using an application through Epic Account Services, enter the ID associated with this offer.
 This option may not be available for all offer types.

 To upload a binary and further manage this artifact, click the arrow icon in the Linked Artifact section to quickly navigate to the Artifacts and Binaries section of the Dev Portal.
 To learn more, review Manage Artifacts.